 Why do you need Lead Nurturing?

-A research from Marketo has shown that about 96% leads that visit your website are not yet ready to buy.
+According to recent research, about 96% leads that visit your website are not yet ready to buy.
 It is on you to push these leads through the funnel by educating them.

-Lead nurturing can be broadly divided into three basic stages: Awareness, Consideration, and Decision.
+Lead nurturing process can be broadly divided into three basic stages: Awareness, Consideration, and Decision.
 Only when a lead reaches the ‘Decision’ stage, you can start pitching your products and services directly.
 Prior to that, all you do is build a relationship.

 Does Lead Nurturing end with ‘Decision’ stage?